COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Related work

 Besides the integration of speech models and LLMs, there has been exploration for in-context learning in conventional speech model architectures. \cite{lai2023instruction} proposes to apply instruction tuning such as simply ignoring the speech or text manipulation on top of regular speech recognition training, resulting in an ASR model that can execute instruction-guided speech recognition.
 They show that it is possible to do so without involving a large language model or very large amount of data.
 Whisper \cite{radford2023robust}, an encoder-decoder model trained on a large-scale weakly-supervised multi-task speech dataset, exhibits preliminary prompt-following capability in its application which is done by feeding free text as prefix to its decoder.
-It is further signified in \cite{wang2023can} that Whisper is able to take speech-text paired in-context examples and be biased for word error rate (WER) reduction on dialects.
+Furthermore, as demonstrated in \cite{hsu2023exploration}, Whisper successfully utilized speech-text paired in-context examples to bias ASR hypotheses, resulting in a decreased Word Error Rate (WER) for various speech dialects.